Dr Roshan Chaudhary

 Dr. Bharat Pradhan, a PHeCT Nepal Founder

-At this time of the COVID 19 pandemic, it is especially critical that health care is available throughout Nepal, particularly in the rural areas we serve.
-The impacts of the virus will be far reaching and continue for the next few years.
-Please help us ensure that adequate health care is provided for the disadvantaged.
+As responses to the COVID 19 pandemic change and governments relax mitigation measures, rural health care continues to be critical throughout Nepal.
+The impacts of the virus have been devastating, but through the efforts of CNMS and like-minded organizations adequate health care is provided for the disadvantaged.
 Our record of training paramedics and their subsequent service in caring for isolated villages demonstrates an effective way to help those in need.
 Donate here.